Duplicate Song Finder

-Find And Remove Duplicate Songs - Find Similar Audio Files
+Formerly Audio Dedupe - Find and Remove Duplicate Songs & Similar Audio Files

 MindGems Duplicate Song Finder uses advanced audio fingerprinting to find and remove duplicate and similar songs from your music library - even when they are stored in different file formats or have no ID3 tags.
-Unlike basic duplicate file finders that compare filenames or metadata, it listens to the actual audio content and identifies matching tracks by sound.
-Set the similarity level to 100% to find exact copies, or lower it to catch alternate versions, remixes, and different encodes of the same track.
+Unlike basic duplicate file finders that compare filenames or metadata, our duplicate musing finder listens to the actual audio content and identifies matching tracks by sound.
+Set the duplicate mp3 finder similarity level to 100% to find exact copies, or lower it to catch alternate versions, remixes, and different encodes of the same track.

 Seven scan modes cover every duplicate scenario: Audio Compare for true content-based matching, 100% Identical Files for exact copies, File Size for quick scans, and ID3 Title, Artist, Album, and Genre modes for metadata-based organization.
 An integrated audio player lets you compare matched tracks side by side before removing anything.
-Supported formats include MP3, FLAC, AAC, WAV, OGG, WMA, AIFF, AC3, WavPack, Musepack, APE, and TTA.
+This duplicate audio finder supports MP3, FLAC, AAC, WAV, OGG, WMA, AIFF, AC3, WavPack, Musepack, APE, and TTA.

 Delete duplicate songs, save valuable disk space and organize audio collections.